Medicine Man to Mystic. Bach’s Transformational Journey

 The events that led Bach to leave London in 1930, were as much about the man as they were about the remedies.
 Bach had cancer of the spleen and was given 3 months to live.

 He took a brave step and left his lucrative Harley Street practice and determinedly set about trying to find a natural and simple method of healing: a method of healing the emotions first and so the body would follow.

 Bach believed that as God had given us everything we need in life: the earth to live off, water for life, air to breathe and the sun for warmth and growth: then God must have also provided us with a means of heal our ailments.
 So he turned to. what he called, the ‘healing herbs’ of nature.

 A growing sensitivity …

 His growing sensitivity drew him to flowers he called ‘the herbs of the field’ and he began to make remedies the homoeopathic way.
 But he wasn’t satisfied with the results.

-He then started to gather the tiny drops of dew from his chosen flowers in the early morning.
-As you can imagine, this was tedious and time consuming and he went on to find two different ways of making the remedies that involved the earth, water, air and heat.
+He then started to gather, early in the mornigns, the tiny drops of dew from his chosen flowers.
+As you can imagine, this was tedious and time consuming but it lead him to find two different ways of making the remedies that involved the earth, water, air and heat.